thebillkidy/Blog/_posts/azure/2019-05-27-big-data-platforms-comparison.md

 author: xavier
 ---

-Chosing a platform for doing your Big Data processing tasks is not an easy choice.
+Choosing a platform for doing your Big Data processing tasks is not an easy choice.
 At one side you want to be flexible and open, but at another you would like a stable and robust platform that can handle your critical business workloads.

 This is the reason that I decided to create a comparison of the different Big Data platforms from a **Microsoft** perspective.